Written by Oliver Smith – owner of and CFL2 at CrossFit Infinitum.

 The norm for a class in most CrossFit gyms around the world is to have a strength component followed by a metcon.
 I have done it this way in the past both as an athlete and as a coach.
 I never liked it as an athlete and definitely not as a coach.
 And here is why…

-As an athlete having 10 to 15min to get to the heaviest weight of a movement was never enough time for me and when I looked around the room I could see that other people felt the same.
-And when I chatted with them after the session, they would say they didn’t have enough time to get to the max for the day.
+As an athlete having 10 to 15min to get to the heaviest weight of a movement was never enough time for me.
+And when I chatted with my fellow participants after the session, some would say they didn’t have enough time to get to the max for the day.
 Which left them and myself just a little frustrated.
-Now I get that an argument could be made for better time management on the athlete’s side and that is a separate discussion, for another time.

 Implementation of separate classes.

 I took over CrossFit Infinitum in Nov 2014 and in January 2015 I implemented the separate classes and have been doing it ever since.
-There was some resistance initially.
+There was some resistance initially (no one likes change !-).
 I checked in with the community to make sure they were happy with the new structure.
 Then after 3 months or so I did a survey asking them how they felt about the split classes, amongst other stuff.
 At the time it was a narrow 60/40 for split classes.
 I took that and ran with it.
 I have tweaked the structure and programming of the split classes over the last 3 years.
-And have come up with a formula that I think works very well.
-And always looking at ways to improve.
+And continue to do so.
+And always looking at ways to improve, with the intention of getting better and getting better results for our members.
 I did a few more surveys over a 2 year period to make sure people were still happy with the structure.
-The surveys were usually done a couple of months after I made a change.
 Those surveys came back favourable for the separate classes.
 I haven’t asked since then if people like the split classes; as separate strength and metcon classes is what we do at CrossFit Infinitum.
 It’s one of our points of difference.

 The rationale (method behind the madness)